Is the Bible the Word of God?

 12 Then Jesus again spoke to them, saying, "I am the Light of the world; he who follows Me will not walk in the darkness, but will have the Light of life."
 13 So the Pharisees said to Him, "You are testifying about Yourself; Your testimony is not true."
 14 Jesus answered and said to them, "Even if I testify about Myself, My testimony is true, for I know where I came from and where I am going; but you do not know where I come from or where I am going.
 John 8:12-14

-So yes, the self-authentication of the Bible as the ultimate standard/authority for the Christian worldview does use circular reasoning, but so does every other worldview!
+Yes, the self-authentication of the Bible as the ultimate standard and authority for the Christian worldview involves circular reasoning, but so does every other worldview!

 Conclusion

-It is my conclusion that the only way to know that the Bible is truly God’s Word is by a revelation from the Holy Spirit.
-The Bible is first and foremost a spiritual book revealing spiritual truth.
-Without the indwelling Holy Spirit, we cannot know and understand spiritual truths.
-A person without the Holy Spirit is foolish in his reasoning and unable to see the truth due to the hardness of his heart (Rom.
+My conclusion is that the only way to know the Bible is truly God’s Word is through a revelation from the Holy Spirit.
+The Bible is first and foremost a spiritual book that reveals spiritual truth.
+Without the indwelling Holy Spirit, we cannot know or understand spiritual truths.
+A person without the Holy Spirit is foolish in reasoning and unable to see the truth because of the hardness of his heart (Rom.
 1:21; Eph.
 4:17-18).
 Facts and logic will never remove the scales from the eyes of a blind man.
 He is helpless to see unless he is first given new vision.
-It is the Holy Spirit working through the gospel message that has the power to open the spiritual eyes of man’s heart so that he might see his need for a savior.
-(Rom.
+It is the Holy Spirit working through the gospel message that has the power to open the spiritual eyes of a man’s heart so that he might see his need for a savior (Rom.
 1:16; Eph.
-1:18)
+1:18).

 12 Now we have received, not the spirit of the world, but the Spirit who is from God, so that we may know the things freely given to us by God, 13 which things we also speak, not in words taught by human wisdom, but in those taught by the Spirit, combining spiritual thoughts with spiritual words.
 14 But a natural man does not accept the things of the Spirit of God, for they are foolishness to him; and he cannot understand them, because they are spiritually appraised.
 1 Cor.
 2:12-14

-As men of old were inspired by the Holy Spirit to write down the words contained in the Bible, we are today convinced of its authenticity as God’s word by the witness of the same Holy Spirit.
-And I would add, for those who profess to be born again, you must read and study these Scriptures to receive this witness of the Holy Spirit as to the Bible’s truth and authenticity.
+As men of old were inspired by the Holy Spirit to write the words contained in the Bible, we today are convinced of its authenticity as God’s word by the witness of the same Holy Spirit.
+And I would add that for those who profess to be born again, you must read and study these Scriptures to receive this witness of the Holy Spirit regarding the Bible’s truth and authenticity.
 As you do, God’s Word will come alive.
-The Bible is not a book to be occasionally looked at or displayed as a decoration on a coffee table or carried around for a good-luck charm.
+The Bible is not a book to be occasionally looked at or displayed as a decoration on a coffee table or carried around as a good-luck charm.
 The book itself has no magical powers; it is merely words on a piece of paper.
 It is the truth to which the Bible points us that changes one’s life.
 That truth is a person.
 That person is Jesus.
 (John 5:39-40)

-Consider the fact of your own salvation (your spiritual rebirth) - can you prove it by external evidence?
-No. We know we are truly born into the family of God by the witness of the Holy Spirit.
-(Rom.
+Consider your own salvation (your spiritual rebirth).
+Can you prove it by external evidence?
+No. We know we are truly born into the family of God by the witness of the Holy Spirit (Rom.
 8:16).

 2 For I determined to know nothing among you except Jesus Christ, and Him crucified.
 3 I was with you in weakness and in fear and in much trembling, 4 and my message and my preaching were not in persuasive words of wisdom, but in demonstration of the Spirit and of power, 5 so that your faith would not rest on the wisdom of men, but on the power of God.
 1 Corinthians 2:2-5